-Beyond just the gut, research suggests kimchi may contain other health benefits, such as anti-inflammatory properties, immune support, and brain and skin health promotion.
-It has also been associated with weight loss, reduced risk of metabolic syndrome, and even the possible prevention of cancer growth.
-But studies show that certain probiotic strains are more sensitive to extreme temperatures and can lose potency after prolonged heating.
+Beyond just the gut, research suggests kimchi may contain other health benefits1, such as anti-inflammatory properties, immune support, and brain and skin health promotion.
+It has also been associated with weight loss, reduced risk of metabolic syndrome2, and even the possible prevention of cancer growth3.
+But studies show that certain probiotic strains are more sensitive to extreme temperatures4 and can lose potency after prolonged heating.
 Jongga, however, is fermented with ideal temperature control and meticulous time management, which allows for consistently high-quality kimchi, full of billions of plant-derived LAB.

 How to enjoy kimchi.